 Upcoming Career Conversations Panels 2016-17

-Connect with professionals currently enjoying environmental careers and get the inside scoop on what it's really like to work in this field.
-During this panel professionals will share their personal stories about breaking into the field, how their career paths took them from graduation to where they are now, what knowledge, skills and experience helped them succeed in their jobs and what types of opportunities are available in the field.
+Connect with professionals and find out how their marketing backgrounds helped them to get where they are now.
+During this panel, professionals will share their personal career stories about breaking into their field, how their career paths took them from graduation to where they are now, what knowledge, skills and experience helped them succeed in their jobs and what types of opportunities are available.
 The panel will be moderated by one of the Career Centre's team members and followed by an open forum where students will have an opportunity to ask the panelists their own questions.

 Registration is required.
 You may register for this event on the Career Centre's online system (you must sign up for an account before you will be able to register for any events on the system).